mossad-zika/ya_workshop_chatgpt_tg_bot/README.md

 > ```

 ### Allow Bot to chat with you
-1. Find you Telegram ID using the following command:
+1. Find your Telegram ID using the following command:
     ```bash
     docker compose logs telegram-bot
     ```